starburstdata/SA-Galaxy-Workshop/README.md

 Repository to be Used by SAs to facilitate On-Site Galaxy Workshops

-Order of Operations should be as follows:
+Recommended order of operations for the modules should be as follows:

 Module 0 - SA Pre-Work